Choose the right sources

 - It is only a source that cannot be obtained and is very important for the issue analysed that can be re-cited: (Smith, 2005, as cited in Norris, 2011)

 - To cite a specific part of a source, indicate the page, chapter, figure, table or equation at the appropriate point in the text: (Czapiewski & Ruby, 1995, p.
 10)

 When tables, figures and formulas from other sources are used, it is also necessary to specify the sources at the end of their headings.

 Electronic sources are indicated in the text following the same rules.

 List of References

 The list of references provides publication details of the sources that have been used in the text.
 List of references should appear at the end of a research paper.
 Each source you cite in the paper must appear in your reference list; likewise, each entry in the reference list must be cited in your text.

 The references are arranged alphabetically, by the last name of the first author or, if author is not available – by title.
 If you have cited more than one item by the same author they should be listed chronologically (earliest first), and by letter (2015a 2015b) if more than one item has been published in the same year.

 The entries on the list of references contain the data elements necessary to help identify and retrieve cited sources.
 In general, the references should include:

 When citing references it’s important to follow the precise order and format of the referencing system you’re using.
-Different citation systems and styles are used in scientific citation.
-The world’s most commonly used are APA, MLA, AMA, Chicago and other citation styles or ISO-690 international standard.
-The editorial boards of scientific journals, publishing houses or institutions usually indicate which of the rules should be followed.
+Different citation systems and styles are used in scientific citations.
+The world’s most commonly used are APA, MLA, AMA, Chicago, and other citation styles or ISO-690 international standard.
+The editorial boards of scientific journals, publishing houses, or institutions usually indicate which of the rules should be followed.
 All student papers of Kauno kolegija should conform to APA style for citations and bibliographic entries on the list of references.